bkamapantula/bkamapantula.github.io/_posts/2020-02-10-images-to-video.md

 - `ffmpeg` for video creation -- spent good chunk of my time in figuring out right attributes

 ## Geopandas
 `geopandas` is a smart addition to one's workflow if dealing with geo-data (ex: addresses or latitude/longitude).
-One can
+One can read an `excel`/`csv` file with location attributes and convert it to a geometrical dataframe.

 ```py
 import geopandas